“It’s a one-star restaurant – just not the Michelin type.”

 Tim Ho Wan restaurants in the U.S. are operated by WDI Group of Japan.
 (WDI does not operate the Tim Ho Wan in Hong Kong which received one Michelin star in 2010.)
 Health code violations have been reported at WDI-operated restaurants, including Tim Ho Wan in California, New York, and Hawaii.

-The Tim Ho Wan East Village was closed by the Health and Mental Hygiene Department on August 12, 2019, for receiving “47 violation points, five of them critical”, according to a news article (“‘World’s cheapest Michelin-starred chain’ forced to close due to ‘filth flies and mice’”).
+The Tim Ho Wan East Village was closed by the Health and Mental Hygiene Department on August 12, 2019, for receiving 47 violation points.
+The inspection found:

 On May 25, 2018, this same location was cited for 35 violations, including 25 critical violations, by the New York City Department of Health and was issued a “C” inspection grade.
 This inspection found: